kaist-dmlab/SELFIE/README.md

 As for the algorithm hyperparameters, we fied *restart* to 2 and used the best uncertainty *threshold epsilon* = 0.05, *history length q* = 15, which were obtained using the grid search (See Section 4.5 in our paper).

 ## 6. Performance
+We trained DenseNet (L=25, k=12) and VGG-19 on four benchmark datasets.

 #### 6.1 Synthetic Noise (CIFAR-10/100, Tiny-ImageNet)
-- Trained DenseNet (L=25, k=12) with varying noise rates.
+- DenseNet (L=25, k=12).

-- Trained VGG-19 with varying noise rates
+- VGG-19.

 #### 6.2 Realistic Noise (ANIMAL-10N)
-- Trained DenseNet (L=25, k=12) and VGG-19.
 - The noise rate of ANIMAL-10N is about 8% (See Appendix B in our paper).

 ## 7. How to Run